 Bulkeley Hill Preserve

 The Bulkeley Hill property is a 130-acre preserve, 15-acres of which were originally deeded to the CLT by the developer of a proposed 115-acre, 44-lot subdivision.
 The donation was a town-mandated open space set-aside for the first phase of development, which was never built.
 In August, 2016, CLT was able to negotiate a bargain sale for the remaining 115-acres with the lender who was left holding the property after the original developer failed to make payment on his loan.
 Two thirds of this property hold critical headwaters of the Eightmile River with the remaining third flowing into the Salmon River watershed.
 The preserve provides a scenic view to travelers on Bulkeley Hill Road.
 It supports a variety of wildlife with its 23-acre wetland system that includes a small pond, intermittent streams, and vernal pools.
 Once part of the original Bulkeley farm, this property contains many stone walls, and a large sugarbush, tapped for the first time in March 2014.
-There are several existing trails on the property which are available to the public for passive recreation such as hiking, birding, or showshoeing, and which may be accessed via an old logging trail on Bulkeley Hill Road.
+There are several well-marked trails on the property which are available to the public for passive recreation such as hiking, birding, or showshoeing.
+Trails are being improved and expanded over time, so take care not to stumble on roots or rocks.
 When visiting the preserve, we ask that you please be respectful of our neighbors and avoid parking on their lawns or in their driveways.
-Instead, please park on the preserve side of the road.
+Instead, please park in the recently constructed parking lot on Bulkeley Hill Road.
+Work continues, but this lot has become a popular destination and starting point.

 The Gateway property is an 18 acre parcel on Bull Hill Road in Colchester bordered by the Salmon River State Forest and the Airline Trail State Park greenway.
 This forested property, with its tumbling brooks and waterfalls, lies in the heart of our Salmon River corridor making it a high priority for the CLT.
 The parcel was purchased from Chet Reneson on July 11, 2007.
 The trust submitted and was awarded a State of Connecticut Open Space and Watershed Grant in the amount of $95,000.
 The Bafflin Foundation, located in Providence, RI also awarded a grant for $20,000 toward the purchase.
 In addition, a $10,000 challenge grant was successfully matched and numerous private donations made the preservation of this beautiful property possible and the CLT's purchase was quickly followed by a purchase of an adjoining 14 acres by the State of CT DEEP, for a total preservation of 32 acres.